chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 Initial conditions
 ******************

-We use ``average_velocity_profile`` from the previous simulation as the initial (and constant) condition for the fluid dynamics.
-Since this physics is disable, the velocity and pressure profiles will remain constant throughout the simulation.
+We use ``average_velocity_profile`` from the previous simulation as the initial (and persistent) condition for the fluid dynamics.
+Since this physics is disabled, the velocity and pressure profiles will remain fixed throughout the simulation.

 .. code-block:: text